-XII Ural Forum: Information Security in the Financial Sphere, February 2020

-CNews conference: Information Security 2020: New Technologies - New Risks, March 2020

-Forbes Congress, Digitalization Pulse Forum, December 2020

-Issues discussed

-Session: Fast Payments: Security or Illusion

-Compliance with mandatory regulatory requirements, options for additional requirements from the Bank, mitigation of non-obvious risks

-The main topics of the speeches and discussions held at the conference were: specific aspects of the information security market in Russia, new threats, tools and technologies for countering

-For many organizations, the events of 2020 were marked by an emergency mass transfer to working remotely.
+Event name Issues XII Ural Forum: Information Security in the Financial Sphere, February 2020 Sessic Compl from t CNews conference: Information Security 2020: New Technologies-New Risks, March 2020 The m aspec for co Forbes Congress, Digitalization Pulse Forum, December 2020 For matransf sessio frauds guara es discussed ion: Fast Payments: Security or Illusion pliance with mandatory regulatory requirements, options for additional requirements the Bank, mitigation of non-obvious risks main topics of the speeches and discussions held at the conference were: specific cts of the information security market in Russia, new threats, tools and technologies countering nany organizations, the events of 2020 were marked by an emergency mass sfer to working remotely.
 Most companies were not ready for this challenge.
-The session participants discussed how not to undermine trust, how to protect the user from fraudsters, and, consequently, the reputation of the company, who should act as the guarantor of security, and how the regulation will be implemented
+The ion participants discussed how not to undermine trust, how to protect the user from dsters, and, consequently, the reputation of the company, who should act as the antor of security, and how the regulation will be implemented